What are the 10 largest US lottery jackpots ever won? - WTOP News

-Maine scored its first Mega Millions jackpot when a ticket purchased in the state matched Friday’s winning numbers for the lottery’s estimated $1.35 billion grand prize.
+A lottery drawing set for Friday night is up for grabs is a $940 million Mega Millions jackpot.
 Here is a look at the 10 largest U.S. jackpots that have been won and the states where the winning tickets were sold:

 1. $2.04 billion, Powerball, Nov.
 8, 2022 (one ticket, from California)